Marg Helgenberger: Career

+In 2006, Helgenberger's hometown of North Bend, Nebraska, renamed the street on which Helgenberger had her childhood home "Helgenberger Avenue".
+In 2012, speaking to The Daily Northwestern - the Northwestern University's main student newspaper - she recalled that, "It really is pretty special.
+When I went back for the unveiling of it, which was about five years ago, I was very touched by it.
+A lot of people turned out, and there was a program up at my high school where the students were doing scenes from shows that I had done."

 In 2007, she was in the film Mr. Brooks with Kevin Costner in which her character's daughter is played by Danielle Panabaker, the sister of Kay Panabaker, who plays her fictional daughter on CSI.

 In April 2008, Helgenberger was chosen as an endorser of the Got Milk? campaign.

 In December 2009, Forbes magazine placed Helgenberger third among primetime's top-earning women, with estimated earnings of $9.5 million, after Tyra Banks and Katherine Heigl.

 Helgenberger received the 2,458th star on the Hollywood Walk of Fame on January 23, 2012, for her television work.

 She lent her voice as Greek goddess Hera to the straight-to-video animated film Wonder Woman.

 Following William Petersen's departure from CSI, Helgenberger became one of the two highest paid actors in any of the CSI franchises, earning $375,000 per episode, the same as David Caruso, and $25,000 more per episode than Laurence Fishburne.

-Helgenberger only appeared in the first 12 episodes of the 12th season of CSI, as she wanted to return to the stage.
+Helgenberger appeared in only the first 12 episodes of the 12th season of CSI, as she wanted to return to the stage.
 The producers said they left the door open for Helgenberger if she wanted to return.
 Helgenberger left the show on January 25, 2012, during a two-part episode ("Ms. Willows Regrets" and "Willows in the Wind").
 The last one was the most-watched episode of the season with 14.26 million viewers.

 Helgenberger also starred as Lilian Strand in the series Intelligence alongside Josh Holloway and Meghan Ory.
 Additionally, she briefly returned to CSI as Catherine for the 300th episode.
 In February 2015, she joined the third season of Under the Dome.

 In May–June 2014, Helgenberger acted onstage in a production of the 2011 play The Other Place by Sharr White, put on by the Barrington Stage Company in Pittsfield, Massachusetts.
 In September–October 2016, she appeared at the Arena Stage in Washington, D.C., in a revival of Lillian Hellman's The Little Foxes.